gavinlin24/gavinlin24/README.md

 ## Hi, I'm Gavin. 👋

-I am a fulltime student and aspiring software engineer at UCSD.
+I am a full time student and aspiring software engineer at UCSD.